Downrest/Volhorn-Client-1.8.9-/README.md

 ## INFORMATION

 **The Volhorn Client (1.8.9)** is your average PVP client *(if you could even call it that)*.
-The client is currently only for my friends who want to try it out, as it is still in beta release.
+The client is currently only for my friends who want to try it out *(or a random person that somehow found this)*, as it is still in beta release.

 The Volhorn Client includes: